Akira Yamaoka: the ‘Silent Hill’ composer’s unlikely return to horror | NME

 However, looking at his current slate of projects – the World of Tanks collaboration, his involvement in Death By Daylight’s DLC and upcoming psychological horror The Medium – , it seems Yamaoka can’t quite escape getting pulled back into horror.
 Not that we’re complaining.

-‘World Of Tanks’ is available on PC, PS4, Xbox One and Nintendo Switch.
-The Halloween event ‘Mirny-13’ is running now until November 9.
+The Halloween event ‘Mirny-13’ is running now on PC until November 9.